Not sure what probate is? You’re not alone.

 - or if the Will is poorly written and contains ambiguities.

-If your duties as executor sound too time consuming and complex, or if you decide you would rather not carry out these seven steps, we can handle it for you.
-Just give us a call at 860-259-1575.
+If your duties as executor sound too time consuming and complex, or if you decide you would rather not carry out these seven steps, contact us, we can handle it for you.